LiskHQ/lisk-docs/docs/building-on-lisk/token-development/overview.md

 The full list of [ERC proposals](https://eips.ethereum.org/erc).

-A summary of some interesting ERC tokens standars can be found below.
+A summary of some interesting ERC tokens standards can be found below.

 - [ERC-20](#erc-20): the most widespread token standard for fungible tokens, albeit somewhat limited by its simplicity.
 - [ERC-721](#erc-721): the most popular token standard for non-fungible tokens, often used for collectibles and games.